ScorpioBroker/ScorpioBroker/docs/en/source/config.rst

     max:
       threads: XX

-2. Entity:- Used in entity manager to define the various topics for the Kafka.
+2. Entity Topics:- These are the topics which are used for the internal communication of Scorpio on Kafka.
+If you change this you need to change things in the source code too.

 .. code-block:: JSON